What Are the Different Types of Denim?

 Which Denim Type Should You Choose?

-• Want jeans to age with you? → Raw or selvedge
+• Want jeans that age with you → Raw or selvedge denim

-• Want comfort immediately? → Washed or stretch
+• Want comfort immediately → Washed or stretch denim

 That’s how denim becomes intentional.